Cider press. Own cider production business. How to make cider carbonated

 • screw diameter - 10.75 m.

-By air, the Liberty is capable of flying up to 500 km.
-The figure will change depending on the load.
+By air, the Liberty can fly up to 500 km.
+The figure changes depending on the load.
 But the tank will not be empty.
-There will remain a reserve, which is enough to soar 3.5 km up and accelerate to 180 km / h.
+There will be a reserve there, which will be enough to soar 3.5 km up and accelerate to 180 km/h.

-A flying car needs 180m of flat ground to take off and 30m to land.
-The average fuel consumption is 26 l/h.
+A flying car requires 180 m of flat surface to take off and 30 m to land.
+Average fuel consumption is 26 l/h.

 Weight

-An empty (without passengers and fuel) flying car weighs 664 kg, designed for two and luggage weighing 20 kg.
+The flying car weighs 664 kg empty (without passengers and fuel), designed for two people and luggage weighing 20 kg.
 To this add 100 liters of fuel.
-As a result, the maximum takeoff weight reaches 910 kg.
+As a result, the maximum weight for takeoff reaches 910 kg.

-The flying car is designed more for Europe and America, since the network of private airfields is well developed there.
-But, it is planned that 90 first copies will go to the USA for sale, 10 to Europe.
+The flying car is designed more for Europe and America, since the network of private airfields there is well developed.
+But it is planned that the first 90 copies will be sent to the USA for sale, and 10 to Europe.

 Price

-In addition to the cost of the device, it includes the amount for the introductory course and the training conducted by the designer.
-The "net" price for Europeans is 499 thousand euros plus tax, for Americans - 599 thousand euros.
+In addition to the cost of the device, it includes the amount for the introductory course and training conducted by the designer.
+The “net” price is 499 thousand euros plus tax for Europeans, and 599 thousand euros for Americans.

-Later, a cheaper version was promised by the manufacturer.
+Later the manufacturer promised a cheaper version.
 The cost of which lies in the range of 299-300 thousand euros.

-Already today you can make pre-orders for this car and make deposits in the amount 10-25 thousand dollars.
+Today you can pre-order this car and make deposits in the amount 10-25 thousand dollars.
 Deliveries are promised by the end of the year.

 Video